“Former Captive in Russia Finds Voice and Strength After 2.5 Years in Mariupol”

 AI

-Yura Hulchuk, a from the , captured the hearts of the nation after his release from .
-When he arrived home, he was unable to speak or show emotion when his mother tearfully embraced him.
+Yura Hulchuk, from the 36th Brigade, captured the hearts of the after his release from .
+When he arrived home, he was unable speak or show emotion when his mother tearfully embraced him.
 However, Yura has now broken his silence and is making significant progress in his recovery.

-After spending nearly two and a half years as a prisoner of war, Yura was released on September 14, .
+After spending nearly two and a half years as a prisoner of , Yura was released September 14, .
 He returned home with severe physical and psychological trauma.
-He was immediately taken to a in , where he was unable to eat or speak on his own.
+He was immediately taken to a hospital in Kyiv, where he was unable to eat or speak on his own.
 He also showed no signs of recognizing his loved ones.
 His mother, Milana, who had fought tirelessly for his release, stood by his side, hoping for any sign of recognition.

 Yura’s time in captivity left both visible and hidden scars.
 His mother noticed changes in his behavior, especially when it came to eating.
 He would drink boiling water without hesitation, a habit he had developed from being forced to consume scalding food in captivity.
 When Milana asked him about it, he simply replied, “Nothing about the food,” giving a glimpse into the horrors he had endured.